 Uvita de Osa is a small, tranquil town in the southern part of Costa Rica.
 Situated right on the Pacific coast, it is not only known for its beautiful, expansive beach but also for humpback whale watching (from mid-July to mid-November and from December to April).
 Fittingly, Uvita is home to the renowned Whale’s Tail Beach (Cola de Ballena) – a beach at the tip of Marino Ballena National Park that forms the shape of a giant whale tail at low tide.
 This stunning natural spectacle is especially striking in aerial photos and can even be seen on Google Maps.

 Despite its small size, Uvita is a wonderful place to spend a few days without getting bored.
-One of the best things to do in Uvita is visiting Marino Ballena National Park, where you can see not only the Whale’s Tail Beach but also other wildlife and enjoy long walks along the palm-lined shore.
+One of the best things to do in Uvita is visit Marino Ballena National Park, where you can see not only the Whale’s Tail Beach but also other wildlife and enjoy long walks along the palm-lined shore.
 Additionally, Uvita is an ideal starting point for excursions in the surrounding area, such as a tour to Manuel Antonio National Park or the Nauyaca Waterfalls.
-One of the absolute highlights of my 3 Week Costa Rica Itinerary was a day trip to Corcovado National Park – one of the most biodiverse regions in the world.
+One of the absolute highlights of my 3 Week Costa Rica Itinerary was a day trip to Corcovado National Park – one of the best national parks in Costa Rica.

 How to get to Uvita from San José?